paulipa/sico-wiki/services/guides/editing-wiki.md

 Caldari Navy Tungsten Charge M x1000
 </details>

+You can add [doctrines](/community/doctrines) by editing the doctrine page directly.
+See the curent doctrines for how to structure the fittings.

 # How to edit pages
 You can edit all pages under the `/services` path by pressing on the big blue edit button.

+# Tracking changes
+All changes will be stored on git as a backup and posted on the wiki-editors-tracker channel on discord.